How To Invest Like Jimmy Balodimas: Swing Equity Futures Trader

 Outcome

-- Result: The market reversed as anticipated, and the trade reached the profit target within two weeks, capturing a significant upward movement.
+• Illustrative Result: In this scenario, the market reverses as anticipated and reaches the profit target within two weeks, capturing a meaningful upward movement.

 Lesson Learned